What is Addison’s Disease?

-Symptoms of Addison’s disease do not happen immediately.
+Symptoms of Addison’s disease do not happen right away.
 They occur gradually and can sometimes go unnoticed.
 Symptoms may include muscle weakness, chronic fatigue and a darkening of the skin as well as sores in the mouth, low blood sugar and cravings for salt.
 Sufferers may also experience weight loss, low blood sugar and fainting spells.
 If left untreated, the disorder can cause an Addisonian crisis, which is a life-threatening medical emergency that is characterized by a change in mental state, high fever and loss of consciousness along with sudden pain in the legs or lower back.

 Addison’s Disease Diagnosis

 Your doctor will diagnose the disorder by reviewing your medical history and the symptoms that you have been experiencing.
-In addition to a physical examination, certain lab and imaging tests may be conducted to measure hormone levels and evaluate the condition of your adrenal glands.
+In addition to a physical examination, certain lab and imaging tests may be ordered to measure hormone levels and evaluate the condition of your adrenal glands.

 What tests are used to diagnose Addison’s disease?